-Cascia is a tiny convent town, the most concealed in the mountains of Umbria from all the choices here.
-When I was breathing in the sweeeeet fresh air, enclosed by mountains, I realized why mountain retreats are money making machines!
+Cascia is a tiny convent town, concealed in the mountains of Umbria.
+When I was breathing in the sweeeeet fresh air, close by mountains, I realized why mountain retreats are money making machines!

-In the village we wandered into a shop that literally grabbed our attention because there was a GIANT BOAR`S HEAD mounted to the door.
+In the village we wandered into a shop that grabbed our attention because there was a GIANT BOAR`S HEAD mounted to the door.
 Behind the counter this toothy man beamed at us.
-A short while later we discovered that his family’s name was “Wild Boar,” or “cinghiale” in Italian.
+A short while later we discovered that his family’s name was “Wild Boar,” or “cinghiali” in Italian.

 He had wild boar salami, wild boar sandwiches, wild boar rice flavoring, even a liquor called Wild Boar (cinghiale) with a smiley boar’s face plastered on the front.

-Now that folks is a lesson we can learn from – BE WHAT YOU WANT TO BE and DO WHAT YOU ARE MEANT TO DO.
+Our lesson from Mr Boar – BE WHAT YOU WANT TO BE and DO WHAT YOU ARE MEANT TO DO.

 Perugia – Capital of Umbria